-Plannin g and Development Objectives Policies 1.
+Plannii ng and Development Objectives Polices 1.
 To improve walking, cycling, and public transportation options to better connect to other areas of the City.
 1-a.
 Maintain sidewalks and trail networks, identify gaps in active transportation networks and develop a plan to better connect walking and cycling infrastructure to other areas of the City.
 2. To increase transportation modal share of walking, cycling, and public transit.
 2-a.
-Construct safer and more direct walking and cycling infrastructure for all ages and abilities.
-2-b.
+Construct safer and more direct walking and cycling infrastructure for all ages and abilities.2-b.
 Increase level of service of public transit and make routes more direct to other key activity nodes in the City.

-3. To increase amenities within walking distance of residential development.
+Plannir ng and Development Objectives Polices To increase amenities within walking distance of residential development.
 3-a.
 Institutional uses that are compatible with neighbourhoods (e.g. education facility, community centre, places of worship) are permitted.
 3-b.
 Small-scale local-serving commercial uses (e.g. convenience store, personal services) are permitted.
 3-c.
 Small scale community park and recreation uses are permitted.
 3-d.
 Commercial uses shall generally be limited to sites along Arterial or Collector Roads, or shall be contiguous with other local service facilities such as community centre or education facility.
-4. To maintain the natural areas known as Balsillie Court and Range Lake.
+4. To maintain residential land use as the dominant land use.
 4-a.
-Limited development may occur in the natural areas of Balsillie Court and Range Lake.
-5. To maintain residential land use as the dominant land use.
+Lands will be used primarily for housing with a range of dwelling types and densities.
+5. To direct residential intensification in mid-rise multi-use forms along the main transportation corridors (and away from the interior of the neighbourhoods).
 5-a.
-Lands will be used primarily for housing with a range of dwelling types and densities.
-6. To direct residential intensification in mid-rise multi-use forms along the main transportation corridors (and away from the interior of the neighbourhoods).
+Zoning bylaws and other planning tools will be used to allow for residential intensification along main corridors.
+6. To increase housing options.
 6-a.
-Zoning bylaws and other planning tools will be used to allow for residential intensification along main corridors.
-7. To increase housing options.
+Zoning will allow for a variety of housing types.
+7. To ensure development intensification is located and designed to be compatible with existing uses and respect the residential amenities of nearby properties.
 7-a.
-Zoning will allow for a variety of housing types.
-8. To ensure development intensification is located and designed to be compatible with existing uses and respect the residential amenities of nearby properties.
+All non-residential development or higher density residential development shall be compatible with and sensitive to the existing residential land uses of the neighbourhood.
+8. To increase affordable housing opportunities.
 8-a.
-All non-residential development or higher density residential development shall be compatible with and sensitive to the existing residential land uses of the neighbourhood.

-Planning and Development Objectives Policies

-9. To increase affordable housing 9-a.
-Consider incentives such as, but not

-opportunities. limited to, density bonusing in exchange

-for more affordable housing units,

-development fee discounts or

-exemptions on affordable housing units,

-and fast-tracking of development

-applications to allow for more affordable

-housing development.
-(Referenced from

-Yellowknife's 10 Year Plan to End

-Homelessness pg.
+Consider incentives such as, but not limited to, density bonusing in exchange for more affordable housing units, development fee discounts or exemptions on affordable housing units, fast-tracking of development applications to allow for more affordable housing development.
+(Referenced from Yellowknife's 10 Year Plan to End Homelessness pg.
 35)